-A Vascular Neurologist is a medical doctor who specializes in the diagnosis and treatment of neurological conditions caused by problems with blood vessels in the brain and spinal cord.
-These conditions can be very serious and may lead to strokes, brain hemorrhages, and other life-threatening complications if left untreated.
+A Vascular Neurologist is a medical doctor specializing in diagnosing and treating neurological conditions caused by problems with blood vessels in the brain and spinal cord.
+These conditions can be severe and may lead to strokes, brain hemorrhages, and other life-threatening complications if left untreated.
 As such, a Vascular Neurologist’s work is vital in helping patients manage their conditions and improve their quality of life.

 How to Become a Vascular Neurologist?

-In order to become a Vascular Neurologist, one must complete four years of medical school, followed by a residency in neurology and a fellowship in vascular neurology.
-During their training, Vascular Neurologists gain specialized knowledge in the diagnosis and treatment of conditions such as ischemic and hemorrhagic strokes, cerebral aneurysms, and arteriovenous malformations.
+To become a Vascular Neurologist, one must complete four years of medical school, followed by a residency in neurology and a fellowship in vascular neurology.
+During their training, Vascular Neurologists gain specialized knowledge in diagnosing and treating conditions such as ischemic and hemorrhagic strokes, cerebral aneurysms, and arteriovenous malformations.

 Once qualified, a Vascular Neurologist’s work involves assessing patients with neurological symptoms, such as weakness or numbness on one side of the body, severe headaches, or difficulty speaking, and using specialized techniques such as imaging tests to determine the cause of their symptoms.
 They then work with other healthcare professionals, such as neurosurgeons and interventional radiologists, to develop a personalized treatment plan for each patient.

 Treatment options may include medication to prevent blood clots, surgery to repair damaged blood vessels, or minimally invasive procedures such as thrombectomy, which involves removing a blood clot from a blocked blood vessel in the brain.
 Vascular Neurologists also play a key role in the ongoing management and monitoring of patients with vascular-neurological conditions, helping to prevent future complications and ensure the best possible outcomes for their patients.
 The Mayo Clinic provides a comprehensive list of such treatment options.